 Generations Bancorp NY, Inc. ("Generations Bancorp") is a Maryland corporation that was organized in August 2020 as part of the Seneca-Cayuga Bancorp, Inc. ("Seneca-Cayuga") conversion from the mutual holding company structure to a fully public stock holding company structure.
 Prior to the conversion, Generations Bank was the wholly owned subsidiary of Seneca-Cayuga and The Seneca Falls Savings Bank, MHC ("MHC"), which owned 60.1% of Seneca-Cayuga's common stock.
 In connection with the conversion, on January 13, 2021, Generations Bancorp sold 1,477,575 of its common stock in a stock offering, (which included 109,450 shares issued to the ESOP) representing the ownership interest of the MHC for gross proceeds of \$14.8 million and net proceeds of \$13.2 million.
-The exchange ratio of previously held shares by public shareholders (i.e., shareholders other than the MHC) of Seneca-Cayuga was 0.9980 as applied in the conversion and Seneca-Cayuga prior to the completion of the conversion.
+The exchange ratio of previously held shares by public shareholders (i.e., shareholders other than the MHC) of Seneca-Cayuga was 0.9980 as applied in the conversion offering.
+References herein to the "Company" include Generations Bancorp subsequent to the completion of the conversion and Seneca-Cayuga prior to the completion of the conversion.